corbindavenport/superembed.js/README.md

 **Features**
 * Works without external libraries like JQuery
 * Works automatically with YouTube, Vimeo, Kickstarter, CollegeHumor, Hulu, Flickr, Vine, VideoPress, DailyMotion, Twitch.tv, and Vid.me embedded videos
+* Responsive videos maintain their original aspect ratio
 * Responsive layout can be forced or blocked with classes applied to the embed code
-* Extremely tiny, the minified version is only 1.65KB
+* Extremely tiny, the minified version is only 1.29 KB

+*Note: SuperEmbed.js does not work on Internet Explorer 8 and below.*

 **How to use**